CashScript/cashscript/website/docs/basics/getting-started.md

 ## Creating a CashScript Transaction

 After creating a contract artifact, we can now use the TypeScript SDK to initialise the smart contract and to invoke spending functions on the smart contract UTXOs.
-We'll continue with the `TransferWithTimeout` artifact generated in the previous steps.
+We'll continue with the `TransferWithTimeout` artifact generated earlier.

 :::info
 The CashScript SDK is written in TypeScript meaning that you can either use TypeScript or vanilla JavaScript to use the SDK.